aidansteele/aidansteele.github.io/docs/posts/security/when-aws-invariants-are-not.md

 [documented][iam-docs] and appears on Google.
 I've also updated my quotes from Arkadiy's article to reflect his changes.
 I continue to be impressed by Amazon's responsiveness to feedback published on some random personal blogs.

-## tl;dr

-Search CloudTrail for instances of `AssumeRole` with `additionalEventData.explicitTrustGrant == false`.
-These will yield results for role assumptions that **aren't** permitted by the trust policy, i.e. the ones that are going to surprise you - and violate your invariants like "role session names will always be an employee's email address".

 ## Not quite invariant